 Less than £24,000, if you live permanently in a care home in Wales

-Your total capital limit is calculated by combining your annual income with any money held in savings.
+Your total capital limit is your annual income plus the value of any money you have in savings or investments.

-This would include the value of any property owned but not lived in by you, for example a rental property or a property held in trust.
+It also includes the value of any property owned but not lived in by you, for example, a rental property or a property held in trust.

 Private dental care is normally more expensive than NHS treatment, but going private could mean you get treated quicker, and have the option of cosmetic treatments that aren't covered by the NHS.